Basement-Renovator/basement-renovator/README.md

 ### How to Create a Mod that Modifies Rooms in the Vanilla Game

 - If you're working with Rebirth or Afterbirth, you must use [Rick's Unpacker](http://svn.gib.me/builds/rebirth/) to get STB files.
-If you are working with the latest version of the game (Afterbirth+ or Repentance), read on.
+If you are working with the latest version of the game (Afterbirth+, Repentance, or Repentance+), read on.
 - First, unpack the game's assets using the official unpacker.
   - On Windows: <br>
   `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\ResourceExtractor\ResourceExtractor.exe` <br>